 - 10.2 Mixed effects are predicted with respect to biodiversity; whilst minor positive effects are predicted in relation to the allocation of LGS, potentially moderate negative effects are predicted due to the spatial strategy which could adversely affect important biodiversity sites along the coast.
 The location of sites H2 and H3 may lead to increased recreational pressures on the Northumberland Shore SSSI/ Ramsar and SPA.
 It is recommended that the Plan includes the following: - Include the requirement that proposals will only be supported if it can be demonstrated that they would not result in adverse impacts on the Northumberland Shore SSSI/ Ramsar and SPA. - New residents on allocated housing sites (H2 and H3) to be provided homeowner packs identifying disturbance sensitivity of the bird species relying on the habitats provided within the Northumberland Shore SSSI/Ramsar, encouraging responsible dog ownership and identifying alternative accessible greenspace that could be used for visiting and dog walking. - 10.3 With these measures in place, the negative effects would likely be reduced. - 10.4 Mixed effects are also predicted for the Landscape topic.
 The cumulative effects of proposed development and the location of Sites H1 and H2 will substantially alter the existing landscape at the southern gateway to Newbiggin, potentially leading to moderate negative effects.
-Whilst moderately positive effects are anticipated through policies promoting well designed development that conserves local distinctiveness and policies seeking to protect the CA and key views. - 10.5 Minor positive effects are anticipated with respect to climate change adaptation as the spatial strategy places development in areas of low flood risk.
-The Plan also designates areas of open green space which potentially enhances the Neighbourhood Area's flood resilience. - 10.6 Minor positive effects are also envisaged for the Historic environment through policies seeking to preserve the character and setting of the Newbiggin by the Sea Conservation Area.
-Additionally, the NP designates areas such Memorial Park, Church Point and Promenade and Quay Wall as LGS thus helping to preserve the character and settings of the historic environment.
+Whilst moderately positive effects are anticipated through policies promoting well designed development that conserves local distinctiveness and policies seeking to protect the CA and key views. - 10.5 New development would require connection to the existing sewerage/ surface water collection and treatment infrastructure.
+Strategic level policies requiring coordination with the utility provider to ensure adequate treatment capacity and requiring the incorporation of SuDS for new development to manage surface water drainage should mitigate any potential effects on water quality.
+Given the modest scale of development proposed and the protection offered by NLP policies natural effects are predicted on water quality. - 10.6 Minor positive effects are anticipated with respect to climate change adaptation as the spatial strategy places development in areas of low flood risk.
+The Plan also designates areas of open green space which potentially enhances the Neighbourhood Area's flood resilience. - 10.7 Minor positive effects are also envisaged for the Historic environment through policies seeking to preserve the character and setting of the Newbiggin by the Sea Conservation Area.
+Additionally, the NP designates areas such Memorial

+Park, Church Point and Promenade and Quay Wall as LGS thus helping to preserve the character and settings of the historic environment.